-The SBTi FLAG Guidance and Tool combine two mitigation approaches for determining the FLAG target:
+SBTi FLAG combines two mitigation approaches for determining the FLAG target:

 - i) A FLAG sector approach (absolute contraction) for companies with diversified emissions or that are further from direct production. - ii) A FLAG commodity approach (physical intensity convergence), including 11 specific FLAG commodities for companies with focused commodity emissions.